-The Hiawatha Music Non-Profit Corporation is organized exclusively to provide and promote traditional music and dance, educate and inform society on traditional American music and encourage the appreciation of such music through the facility of an annual traditional music festival.
+The Hiawatha Music Non-Profit Corporation (HMC) is organized exclusively to provide and promote traditional music and dance, educate and inform society on traditional American music and encourage the appreciation of such music through the facility of an annual traditional music festival.

 All operations are exclusively for charitable and educational purposes, and for the promotion of social welfare.